Planet: Defining the term planet

-To acknowledge the problem, the International Astronomical Union (IAU) set about creating the definition of planet and produced one in August 2006.
+To acknowledge the problem, the International Astronomical Union (IAU) set about creating a definition of planet and in August 2006 settled on the definition proposed by Uruguayan astronomers Julio Ángel Fernández and Gonzalo Tancredi.
 Under this definition, the Solar System is considered to have eight planets (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune).
 Bodies that fulfill the first two conditions but not the third are classified as dwarf planets, provided they are not natural satellites of other planets.
-Originally an IAU committee had proposed a definition that would have included a larger number of planets as it did not include (c) as a criterion.
+Originally an IAU committee had proposed a definition that would have included a larger number of planets as it did not include a cleared neighbourhood as a criterion.
 After much discussion, it was decided via a vote that those bodies should instead be classified as dwarf planets.

 Criticisms and alternatives to IAU definition

 The planetary-mass moons to scale, compared with Mercury, Venus, Earth, Mars, and Pluto.
 Sub-planetary Proteus and Nereid (about the same size as Mimas) have been included for comparison.
 Unimaged Dysnomia (intermediate in size between Tethys and Enceladus) is not shown; it is in any case probably not a solid body.

 The IAU definition has not been universally used or accepted.
 In planetary geology, celestial objects are defined as planets by geophysical characteristics.
 A celestial body may acquire a dynamic (planetary) geology at approximately the mass required for its mantle to become plastic under its own weight.
 This leads to a state of hydrostatic equilibrium where the body acquires a stable, round shape, which is adopted as the hallmark of planethood by geophysical definitions.
 For example:

 a substellar-mass body that has never undergone nuclear fusion and has enough gravitation to be round due to hydrostatic equilibrium, regardless of its orbital parameters.

 In the Solar System, this mass is generally less than the mass required for a body to clear its orbit; thus, some objects that are considered "planets" under geophysical definitions are not considered as such under the IAU definition, such as Ceres and Pluto.
 (In practice, the requirement for hydrostatic equilibrium is universally relaxed to a requirement for rounding and compaction under self-gravity; Mercury is not actually in hydrostatic equilibrium, but is universally included as a planet regardless.)
 Proponents of such definitions often argue that location should not matter and that planethood should be defined by the intrinsic properties of an object.
-Dwarf planets had been proposed as a category of small planet (as opposed to planetoids as sub-planetary objects) and planetary geologists continue to treat them as planets despite the IAU definition.
+Dwarf planets had been proposed as a category of small planet (as opposed to minor planets as sub-planetary objects) and many planetary geologists continue to treat them as planets despite the IAU definition.